 4. Peripheral: the vast majority of the world’s languages – some 4000 – 5000 –are light, with little attractive power.
 These are likely ones you’ve never even heard of, like Diola in Senegal or Guugu Yimithirr in Australia.

 The Hypercentral and Supercentral languages are robust.
 Of the Peripheral languages, many if not most are endangered.
 The question is: What is the fate of those that are Central?

 I am currently in Romania where I’ve spent summers for the past 10 years.
-I’m guessing Calvet would categorize Romanian as Central.
+I’m guessing Calvet would categorize the Romanian language as Central.